 New Zealand to spend US$600 million to eradicate cattle disease

-WELLINGTON: New Zealand, the world's biggest dairy exporter, will spend more than NZUS$880 million (US$610 million) in a bid to eradicate the mycoplasma bovis cattle disease, Prime Minister Jacinda Ardern said on Monday.
+WELLINGTON: New Zealand, the world's biggest dairy exporter, will spend more than NZ$880 million (US$610 million) in a bid to eradicate the mycoplasma bovis cattle disease, Prime Minister Jacinda Ardern said on Monday (May 28).

 About 126,000 cows are expected to be culled, mainly over the next two years, as government and industry work to depopulate all infected farms, the government said in a statement.